Alusa05/ProjectAkan/README.md

 3. Akan Name Output - as a user I'd like to be able to see my new name based on the week I was born
 4. Validation- as a user I should be able to receive an alert to show an invalid date or month that I had entered

+For example
+Input: Birth date and gender
+Output: Akan name based on day of birth and gender

+Input: Invalid date (day ≤ 0 or day > 31)
+Output: Error message requesting valid date

 ## Technologies used
 HTML - for structuring the web page
 CSS - for designing the website